Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 6

 Stars Splits and Trends

-- The 14 times this season the Stars ended a game with just one goal, they went 3-9-2 (eight points).
+- Looking at the 14 times this season the Stars finished a game with just one goal, they have a 3-9-2 record, good for eight points.

-- The Stars are 46-7-7 in the 60 games when they have scored at least three goals (to record 99 points).
+- The Stars have scored three or more goals 60 times, and are 46-7-7 in those games (to register 99 points).

-- In the 27 games when Dallas has capitalized on a single power-play goal, it registered 37 points after finishing 15-5-7.
+- In the 27 games when Dallas has capitalized on a single power-play goal, it went 15-5-7 to register 37 points.

 Kraken Splits and Trends

-- Seattle has earned six points (2-12-2 record) this season when scoring a pair of goals .
+- Seattle has six points (2-12-2) when scoring exactly two goals this season.

 - The Kraken have earned 104 points in their 62 games with at least three goals scored.